Encourage your student to make Summer Term part of their college experience

 For example, Badger Volunteers pairs teams of students with schools, nonprofits, and other types of community organizations.
 Participants volunteer one to four hours each week at the same organization throughout Summer Term, developing meaningful connections with the people they serve.
 Transportation, training, and more are provided.

 Volunteer assignments fall into one of three categories—education, sustainability, and public health—but opportunities are available for a variety of majors and interests.
 Visit the Morgridge Center for Public Service to learn more.

 Another option is to take an online class while volunteering or doing an internship.

 Choose from more than 1,000 face-to-face courses and 100 online courses with our searchable summer course list.
 Browse courses by subject, courses available online, or courses that fulfill requirements like Ethnic Studies.

-Students should expect to be an active participant in the learning process.
+Students should expect to be active participants in the learning process.
 They’ll learn through tools such as podcasts, mini lectures, discussion forums, online journals, and multimedia elements.
-They can connect with the instructor –and classmates –through collaborative documents such as wikis, videoconferencing apps like Skype, emailing, texting and a host of interactive activities.
+They can connect with the instructor–and classmates–through collaborative documents such as wikis, videoconferencing apps like Skype, emailing, texting, and a host of interactive activities.
 Assignments and exams are submitted online.

 Online classes also pair well with a summer job or internship.